Stochastic differential equation based on a multimodal potential to model movement data in ecology: Application

 \paragraph{Results for V2} Results for the vessel 2 are presented in Figure \ref{fig:res:v2}.
-As in the case of V1, the best estimate in the sense of the greatest approximated loglikelihood is given by the map estimated with the MCEM EA method, followed by Ozaki, Kessler and Euler (see Table \ref{tab:contrast:vals} for the values of each log-likelihood, for each estimated parameter).
-Again, $\hat{\theta}_{\mathsf{kes}}$ is unstable, as the correction term for the variance leads to a non positive semi-definite matrix for 48\% of observations.
-The EA MCEM method provides the best estimate in terms of likelihood.
-The acceptation rate for conditionnal simulation is of 6.2\%.\\ As for vessel 1, Euler method results in a smooth estimated map, where attractive zones are connected, and wrap almost all observed points.
-Kessler, Ozaki and MCEM EA methods lead to maps where zones are disconnected: one close to to the harbour and an offshore zone.
-In the case of the Adaptive Kessler method, the extension and the relative weight of this first zone is larger than for the two other methods.
+As in the case of V1, the best estimate in the sense of the greatest approximated loglikelihood is given by the map estimated with the EA MCEM method, followed by Ozaki, Kessler and Euler (see Table \ref{tab:contrast:vals} for the values of each log-likelihood, for each estimated parameter).
+Again, $\hat{\bs{\theta}}_{\mathsf{K}}$ is unstable, as the correction term for the variance leads to a non positive semi-definite matrix for 48\% of observations.
+The acceptance rate for the conditional simulation of the EA MCEM method is 6.2\%.
+As for vessel 1, Euler method produces a smooth estimated map, where attractive zones are connected and wrap almost all observed points.
+Kessler, Ozaki and EA MCEM methods lead to maps where zones are disconnected: one close to to the harbour and an offshore zone.
+In the case of the Kessler method, the extension and the relative weight of this first zone is larger than for the two other methods.
 For the three methods, the second offshore zone is a mixture of a general attractive zone with an East-West orientation, and a smaller hot spot that gathers a large amount of observed points.
-Here, a natural extension would be to use larger values for $K$.

-The Gaussian model proposed by \citep{preisler:et:al:2013} would have imposed a potential function whose orientation is given by the x and y axis, with circular contour lines as a consequence of the independence between directions.
-The generalization proposed in this paper model more complex attractive zones.
+Here, a natural extension would be to use a larger $K$.
+The Gaussian model proposed by \cite{preisler:et:al:2013} would have imposed a potential function whose orientation is given by the x and y axis, with circular contour lines as a consequence of the independence between directions.
+The generalization proposed in this paper models more complex attractive zones.
 The contour lines of the potential might be used to define more realistic high potential fishing zones.